biley02/REACT-JS-Frontend-website/README.md

 # React Js Frontend website

- A modern react website
+Used Bootstrap 5 and React JS to create a modern website including animations , forms , navbar etc.